nogurenn/watchtower-morgan/README.md

 ## Notes

 You may encounter two different warnings and one erratic shutdown error.
-All our just trivial quirks.
+All are just trivial quirks of dependencies.
 No real impact on actual runtime and performance.